Logan T. Ludwig

 As 47th Illinois State Deputy, Ludwig established the Illinois K of C Academy to educate and train member Knights.
 He also initiated the Illinois Spirit Award that permitted councils to establish their own benchmarks for an award.
 He strengthened relationships with the Illinois Special Olympics program and the Order's insurance agents, and became the first Illinois State Deputy to achieve the Supreme Council Circle of Honor Award for two consecutive years based solely on membership growth.

 In his professional life, Ludwig served as president of three international associations, where he received numerous professional recognition awards.
 He is a Fellow and Distinguished Member of the Academy of Health Information Professionals and served as Associate Provost for Loyola University Health Sciences for nearly 26 years.
 He also served as an Adjunct Professor for Dominican University and as Vice President for Loyola Federal Employees Credit Union.

-Logan and his wife, Ina, have four children and two granddaughters.
+Logan and his wife, Ina, have four children and four grandchildren.